For any local business, reaching out to potential clients in the area is crucial for success and growth.

 Local SEO helps increase traffic and promotes brand awareness from local search by optimising a website.
 It’s huge for any local business, and if you can get your business to rank higher in SERPs, there’s a high possibility that you’ll be landing yourself a client.

-If you consider SEO statistics, 46% of Google searches have “local intent” while 29% of Google SERPs contain a local pack in the search results.
-In fact, 76% of consumers who search for something local end up visiting the store that same day.
+According to SEO statistics, 46% of Google Searches have “local intent”, while 29% of Google SERPs contain a local pack in the search results—76% of consumers who search for something local visit the store that same day.

-So, it’s evident that local search plays a huge role in the SEO world.
-And Local SEO is similar to how Google search works - it scans through the index when you search for something to provide the most relevant results for your query.
+So, it’s evident that local search plays a huge role in your local SEO efforts.
+And Local SEO is similar to how Google Search works — it scans through the index when you search for something to provide the most relevant results for your query.

-It’s that important, that “near me” terms have grown 150% faster than traditional local-based searches.
+It’s important to note that “near me” terms have grown 150% faster than traditional local-based searches.

-What makes it unique is the fact that a different set of SEO ranking factors are used to rank local search results.
-In fact, local SEO comes with a set of unique signals, including:
+It is unique because a different set of SEO ranking factors are used to rank local search results.
+A local SEO strategy comes with a set of unique signals, including: